kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

 - **AWS Database Migration Service (AWS DMS)** enables you to migrate relational databases, nonrelational databases, and other types of data stores.
 With AWS DMS, you move data between a source database and a target database.
 The source and target databases can be of the same type or different types.
 During the migration, your source database remains operational, reducing downtime for any applications that rely on the database.
 For example, suppose that you have a MySQL database that is stored on premises in an Amazon EC2 instance or in Amazon RDS.
 Consider the MySQL database to be your source database.
 Using AWS DMS, you could migrate your data to a target database, such as an Amazon Aurora database.

+- The **AWS Well-Architected Framework** helps you understand how to design and operate reliable, secure, efficient, and cost-effective systems in the AWS Cloud.
+It provides a way for you to consistently measure your architecture against best practices and design principles and identify areas for improvement.

 ## Ways to interact with AWS services
   - Via the **AWS Management Console** which is a web-based interface for accessing and managing AWS services.
   - Via the **AWS Command Line Interface (AWS CLI)** To save time when making API requests, you can use the AWS CLI.
 AWS CLI enables you to control multiple AWS services directly from the command line within one tool.
 AWS CLI is available for users on Windows, macOS, and Linux.